zolrath/wemux/README.md

   attempts to intelligently select mirror or pair:

-  * If the client does not have an existing pair session it will attach to the wemux session in mirror mode.
+  * If the client does not have an existing pair session it will attach to the wemux server in mirror mode.
-  * If the client has already started a wemux pair mode session, it will reattach to the session in pair mode.
+  * If the client has already started a wemux pair mode session, it will reattach to the server in pair mode.
   * By setting `default_client_mode="pair"` in `wemux.conf` this can be changed to always join in pair mode, even if a pair session doesn't already exist.